goharbor/website/content/blog/harbor-at-kubecon-amsterdam-2026.md

 ![Project Pavilion Map – Harbor Booth Location](../img/kubecon-eu-2026-project-pavilion-map.png)

-*(Map will be added/updated later with Harbor booth location highlighted.)*

 ## Growing the Harbor Ecosystem

 Over the past year, Harbor has continued to expand its capabilities around **artifact management, security scanning, policy enforcement, and supply chain security**.
 The project remains deeply integrated with the broader CNCF ecosystem and continues to evolve alongside technologies like Kubernetes, OCI artifacts, and modern DevSecOps workflows.